100askTeam/100ask_lvgl_docs/docs/CONTRIBUTING.md

 - Be kind and friendly.
 - Be sure to read the relevant part of the documentation before posting a question.
 - Ask questions in the [Forum](https://forum.lvgl.io/) and use [GitHub](https://github.com/lvgl/) for development-related discussions.
 - Always fill out the post or issue templates in the Forum or GitHub (or at least provide equivalent information).
-It makes much easier to understand your case and you will get a useful answer faster.
+It makes understanding your contribution or issue easier and you will get a useful response faster.
 - If possible send an absolute minimal but buildable code example in order to reproduce the issue.
 Be sure it contains all the required variable declarations, constants, and assets (images, fonts).
 - Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format your posts.
 You can learn it in 10 minutes.
 - Speak about one thing in one issue or topic.
 It makes your post easier to find later for someone with the same question.